 “Produce” has the sense of “to cause (a particular result or situation) to happen or exist.”
 This as defined in the Oxford English Dictionary.
 Nothing particularly novel about this.

-Outcome aligns with “value” which is a separate topic we will cover in future posts.
+Outcome aligns with “value,” which is a separate topic we will cover in future posts.

 A project needs to create a “specific outcome”, which is not necessarily unique or novel.
 An outcome is “specific” when it is distinct, discontinuous or differentiated.

 Distinct. when the outcome is unique or differs from other similar outcomes

-Where are all the other components?
+Where are all the other elements?

 - Human endeavour: It’s a given that people deliver projects.

-Including the unstated, self-evident elements, the full definition is:
+If we include these implied and self-evident elements, the full definition is:

 “A human endeavour that is created in a context to produce a specific outcome, as, when and how determined by its stakeholders.”

 “An endeavour created to produce a specific outcome.”